-During 2019, NuevaTel's 2017 income tax return was selected for examination by the Bolivian tax authorities.
-The exam team concluded aspects of their audit in the fourth quarter of 2020 and provided their initial findings in January 2021, which challenged certain tax positions, including the deductibility of certain withholding taxes.
-The potential income tax effect of these positions could be in the range of approximately \$1.0 million for each of the years not barred by the statute of limitations (years 2014 - 2020).
-NuevaTel intends to contest the proposed adjustment and has engaged an external counsel to assist with the examination process and with defending its position once a formal assessment has been issued.
+During 2019, NuevaTel's 2017 tax filings were selected for examination by the Bolivian tax authorities.
+The exam team concluded aspects of their audit and provided an assessment in June 2021, which challenged certain tax positions, including the deductibility of certain withholding taxes.
+The assessment totaled \$2.9 million for 2017, with the potential for penalties and interest of up to approximately double the assessed amount.
+The potential tax effect of these positions could be in the range of approximately \$2.0 million for each of the years not barred by the statute of limitations (years 2014 - 2021).
+NuevaTel intends to contest the proposed adjustment and has engaged an external counsel to assist with the examination process and with defending its position.
 Although the outcome of this process cannot be predicted with certainty, we believe it is more likely than not that we will be successful in defending our position based on legal and technical arguments.
 Accordingly, no reserve has been recorded related to this matter.